LeToNode/Play2.0-CN-doc/sandbox/Scalajson.md

 # Working with JSON

-The recommend way of dealing with JSON is using Play's typeclass based JSON library, located at ```play.api.libs.json```.
-This library is built on top of [Jerkson](https://github.com/codahale/jerkson/) (which is a Scala wrapper around the super-fast Java based JSON library, [Jackson](http://jackson.codehaus.org/)).
+The recommend way of dealing with JSON is using Play’s type class-based JSON library, located at ```play.api.libs.json```.
+This library is built on top of [Jerkson](https://github.com/codahale/jerkson/), which is a Scala wrapper around the super-fast Java-based JSON library, [Jackson](http://jackson.codehaus.org/).

-The benefit of this approach is that both the java and the scala side of Play can share the same underlying library (Jackson), while scala users can enjoy the extra typesafety that play's JSON support brings to the table.
+The benefit of this approach is that both the Java and the Scala side of Play can share the same underlying library (Jackson), while Scala users can enjoy the extra type safety that Play’s JSON support brings to the table.

 # How to parse JSON and marshal data to domain objects

-`play.api.libs.json` package contains 7 JSON data types:
+`play.api.libs.json` package contains seven JSON data types:

 * ```JsOBject```
 * ```JsNull```